Parameter#

 gamsRepr()

-Representation of this Parameter in GAMS language.
+Returns the string representation of this Parameter in the GAMS language.

 generateRecords([density, func, seed])